ankita-ramugade/Summer-Olympics-Data-Analysis-Assignment/README.md

 _________________________

 ### About the Repository?
-You'll learn Data Analysis and numpy,pandas as well as matplotlib libraries .
+You'll learn Data Analysis and numpy,pandas as well as matplotlib.pyplot libraries .
 _________________________

 ### Features